grommet/grommet/src/js/components/Avatar/README.md

 **avatar.text.size.xlarge**

-The xlarge size of the text in Avatar (Mapped according Avatar size).
+The size of the text that is mapped according to 'avatar.size.xlarge'.
 Expects `string`.

 Defaults to